 'Less is more' applies: instead of disc brakes, look for disc mounts for later upgrading.
 And look for a good suspension fork (adjustable preload and damping), not full suspension.
 The cranks will again be too long: you want 140mm, 150mm at a push.
 You may get 160mm.

 Big kids' bikes

 Children aged 12 or 13 – and some lanky younger ones – are ready for a small-framed adult bike.
 Most manufacturers make frames down to 14in or 15in, and some do 13in.
 Urban freeriders and serious off-road riders may want the smallest frame for the extra clearance over the top tube, but most teenagers can go straight to 15in.

 Don't be tempted to put your nine- or 10-year-old on a 13in adult frame just because they happen to be able to reach the pedals.
 They'll be much better off on a 24in-wheel bike with a 12in or 13in frame.
 A 24in-wheel bike may be lighter and it will be easier to control.
+Imagine what your bike would feel like with 28in wheels instead of 26in.
 The smaller bike should also have more kid-friendly cranks, etc.